CrunchyData/postgres-operator/docs/content/tutorial/tls.md

 If your primary is forcing all connections over TLS, ensure that your replicas are connecting with a `sslmode` of `prefer` or higher.

 If using TLS authentication with your replicas, ensure that the common name (`CN`) for the replicas is `primaryuser` or that you have set up an entry in `pg_ident` that provides a mapping from your `CN` to `primaryuser`.

+### `pg_hba.conf` Values Have Changed After TLS Update

+PGO will attempt to preserve all of your custom TLS rules, but there are cases where it may make modifications.
+This a normal part of adding/removing TLS from an existing Postgres cluster.
+You can safely update your `pg_hba.conf` rules after the TLS changes are completed, and they will be preserved.

 ## Next Steps